kasey/go-legnahc/README.md

 keeping this tool as a separate repo (under the OffchainLabs org) would be setting up a process to pre-build the binary and copy it to the action.
 But building the binary each time also works.

-Look at the PRs against this repo for examples of the tool allowing and blocking PRs based on the changelog file.
+Look at the PRs against this repo for examples of the tool allowing and blocking PRs based on the observed changelog fragments.

 ### Example in prysm